peterkappus/hugo-pk/content/blog/okr-check-in-guide/index.md

 ## Use a "fist-to-five" vote
 I first discovered the "fist-to-five" via the handy [Spotify retro kit](https://labs.spotify.com/2017/12/15/spotify-retro-kit/).
 It's a terrific, easy, way to get instant feedback from a group on almost any topic.

 For each Key Result, ask "On a scale of zero to five, how confident are you that we'll deliver this key result?"
-On the count of three, each team member holds up some  fingers with a fist showing zero confidence and an open hand showing 100% confidence.
+On the count of three, each team member holds up fingers to represent their level of confidence (with a fist showing zero confidence and an open hand showing 100% confidence).
 This is a gut reaction, not a precise scientific measurement.
 Don't think too hard. <!--Sometimes we incorporate partial fingers or get into a brief debate on [correct finger-counting etiquette](https://en.wikipedia.org/wiki/Finger-counting). :grin: So long as it doesn't slow us down, I encourage anything to make the vote more fun and informative!-->

-Once you've voted, ask the person with the _highest confidence_ to explain their rationale.
-Then ask the same from the _least confident_ person.
+If there's no consensus, ask the person with the _highest confidence_ to explain their rationale; then hear from the _least confident_ person.
 A short discussion may follow.
 Based on this, you could vote again to see if consensus improves.
-Once you have a rough consensus (or even if you don't), pick a number that the group can live with.
-Write it down and move on to the next step.
+Once you have a rough consensus (or even if you don't), pick a number that the group can live with for a week, write it down, and move on to the next step.

-## Pick some next actions
+## Commit to next actions
-If we've picked difficult key results (of course we have! :smile:) then, at some point, our confidence will dip.
+If we've picked challenging key results (and of course we have! :smile:) then, at some point, our confidence will dip.
 This is a natural part of growing and taking on hard things.
 Low confidence is a great teacher of what we need to do next.

 Whatever the result of our confidence vote, it's critical to ask the team what we can do to improve that confidence in the next check-in. **The _team_ is in the best position to decide what to do next.** No one else &mdash; not some external stake-holder or advisor &mdash; but the team.
 Keep this in mind to get the most from OKRs.

-Quickly brainstorm options and pick one or two which can be owned by a team member.
-Write them down and do them this week.
+Quickly brainstorm options and pick one or two which can be owned by the team (or a specific person).
+Write them down and make sure they get done.

 > Check-ins close the loop between ideas, actions, confidence, and outcomes.

-The best part about picking these actions comes the following week (when they've been done).
-This is when the team gets to vote again and see how much confidence has improved.
+The best part about agreeing and doing these actions comes the following week when the team gets to see how much their confidence has improved based on these actions.
 Once they see how checking-in leads to constructive actions and how performing those actions improves confidence, teams will look forward to repeating the cycle as often as possible.
+Actions may not always improve confidence.
+This is still valuable as it helps steer the team towards the most positively impactful activities and you've only spent a week making this discovery.

-**You can improve confidence through careful action.** This is the whole crux of OKRs and effective goal-setting, in general.
+**You can improve confidence through careful action.** OKRs make this learning obvious and direct.

 ## The struggle is real.
 Share it!
 Do this for each key result and each objective.
 Capture confidence, narrative, and next actions in a [spreadsheet or tool](/blog/free-okr-tracking-templates).
 Share the results with everyone you can: other teams, senior stakeholders, anyone who would otherwise read a weekly status report. <!--I've used Google sheets before and published the results as a (non-spiderable :spider:) web page which can be shared with a wider audience (stakeholders and other teams). --> This shows everyone: